The Syndicated Season: 1987-1988

 “Return to the Titanic … Live,” hosted by Telly Savalas, ran for two-hours on over 150 stations on Wednesday, October 28th from 8-10PM and drew a huge 22.9/33 rating, which would have placed its seventh on the week’s most-watched programs had it aired on one of the networks .

-In March of 1988, a two-hour telefilm entitled "Bonanza: The Next Generation" was shown in syndication.
-Included in the cast were Michael Landon, Jr. and Gillian Greene, daughter of Bonanza star Lorne Greene, who had been set to star in the telefilm by died before production could begin .
-Geraldo Rivera hosted "Murder: Live from Death Row," seen on over 150 stations in April of 1988 and including an interview with Charles Manson .
+In March 1988, a two-hour telefilm entitled “Bonanza: The Next Generation” was shown in syndication.
+Included in the cast were Michael Landon, Jr. and Gillian Greene, daughter of Bonanza star Lorne Greene, who had been set to star in the telefilm but died before production could begin .
+Geraldo Rivera hosted “Murder: Live from Death Row,” seen on over 150 stations in April 1988, which included an interview with Charles Manson .

-Ironically, the very success of Star Trek: The Next Generation, which ushered in a new era of scripted syndicated programing, eventually helped lead to its downfall.
-Over the next decade, as independent stations dwindled, the sheer number of first-runs meant no single program could match the success of Star Trek: The Next Generation.
+The success of Star Trek: The Next Generation marked the dawn of a new era of scripted dramatic programming for first-run syndication.
+Over the next decade, as the number of independent stations dwindled, the sheer number of first-run dramas meant no single program could match the success of Star Trek: The Next Generation.
 Even the third Star Trek series, Star Trek: Deep Space Nine, was unable to live up to its predecessor.

-Faced with competition from other hour-long dramas, as well as the new networks UPN and The WB in 1995, first-run syndicated programs were relegated mostly to Sunday afternoons or late-night timeslots.
-Talk shows airing in the daytime and game shows shown during prime-time access in the evening, remained popular.Works Cited:
+Faced with competition from other hour-long dramas, as well as the new networks UPN and The WB in 1995, first-run syndicated programs were relegated mostly to Sunday afternoons or late-night time slots and eventually disappeared entirely.
+Talk shows airing in the daytime and game shows shown during prime-time access in the evening remained popular, however.

 2 Roush, Matt.
 “Some really neat stuff for the Beaver’s 30th.”
 USA Today.
 24 Jun.
 1987: 03.D.